-Often an afterthought in most trade show and event marketing programs, an effective table top display should be one of the most compelling components of your face-to-face marketing program.
+Often an afterthought in most trade show and event marketing programs, effective table top show displays should be one of the most compelling components of your face-to-face marketing program.
 Whether your table top display is being used at a smaller trade show, recruiting event or job fair, we've put together some ideas that we think will help you create a more effective display.

 Select the right display for the job

 Table top show displays are available in a multitude of styles.
 The most important thing you can do is select the display that's most appropriate for your event.
 If you can, determine which styles the other exhibitors are using.
 Will they have larger, modular table top displays with high-impact graphics, or will the event primarily feature smaller briefcase style displays?
 A smaller briefcase display may be suitable for some events, but if your competition is going to have larger table top displays with full-color graphics, make sure you purchase a display that can compete in that environment.

 You'll also want to make sure that your display is cost-effective.
 How will you transport it to your event?
 If your event is local, will it be easy for your staff to carry the exhibit and set it up?
 Are there any additional shipping costs involved?

 Take the time to create the right visuals

 You only have 3 seconds to capture the attention of your booth visitors.
 It's important that you take the time to create graphics and visuals that are effective and communicate the message you want to convey.